TcOpenGroup/TcOpen/README.md

 ## Why?

 We want to introduce modern software development practices to the PLC world so developers can shift from low-value work to high-value work.
-OpenSource offers a solid ground upon which many can build and bring ideas from all over the world.
+Open-source offers a solid ground upon which many can build and bring ideas from all over the world.

 ## Goals